 The FACT-Driven Hiring System includes:

-- Creating the FRAMEWORK for identifying and attracting your ideal candidates is the foundation of your hiring efforts.
+- Creating the Framework for identifying and attracting your ideal candidates is the foundation of your hiring efforts.

 Creating the Framework

-In-Depth Analysis of the Role
+In-Depth Job Analysis

 - What do you want someone in this role to accomplish?